Force Majeure Clause

 Summary

 This force majeure clause can be included a construction contract to address events that are beyond the parties' control and may cause project delays and/or contract defaults.
 This clause includes practical guidance and a drafting note.
 A force majeure clause addresses events that are beyond the control of the parties, such as natural disaster, and defines the parties' obligations during such events.
 A well-drafted force majeure clause in a construction contract can minimize or avoid the delay and disputes caused by a significant unexpected occurrence.
 Capitalized terms used in this clause should be conformed to those used in the relevant contract.
+For a list of key resources covering construction-related tasks for a first-year associate, see First Year Associate Resource Kit: Construction.
+For a discussion of issues and tasks commonly encountered by in-house lawyers and counsel working on construction-related matters, see In-House Construction Resource Kit.
 For a detailed discussion of drafting and negotiating a force majeure clause see Force Majeure Clauses in Construction Contracts.
 For a clause that addresses cost escalation following a force majeure event see Cost Escalation Following Force Majeure Event Clause (Fixed-Price Construction Contract).
-For additional construction resources, including form contracts and drafting guidance, see Construction Contract, Owner and Contractor Agreement Resource Kit and Construction Resource Kit.
+For information on the construction process, see Construction Resource Kit.
+For additional construction resources, including form contracts and drafting guidance, see Construction Contract, Owner and Contractor Agreement Resource Kit.